benmvp/slides/2020/reactglobal/perfect-lib.md

 </div>

 NOTES:
-- So now you're making the fix or developing the new feature
+- So now I'm willing to help with fixes or adding a feature
-  - What makes that go fastest?
+  - What makes that go fastest for me?
-- There are all these various communication files to streamline the process
-- **`CONTRIBUTING.md`** - Provides clear guidelines on how to developers can contribute to the library (PRs are welcome! 😂)
+- **`CONTRIBUTING.md`** - Provides clear guidelines on how I can contribute to the library (PRs are welcome! 😂)
 - **`.nvmrc`** - Locks down the version of Node with NVM so that everyone's using the same version
 - **`.prettierrc.json`** - Prettier provides consistent formatting for everyone
   * No time wasted arguing of code format